Dream of:07 May 2012 (2) "Lunch Break"

 I pointed out that if I sued them, the court costs would be a couple hundred dollars.
 I would also spend time on the case, so I would charge extra for that.
 Other expenses would be involved.

 The man looked at me, pulled out his billfold and laid some money on the counter.
 He seemed to be trying to decide whether he should give me the money.
 When he finally pushed a thin flat notebook toward me, I opened it and found forty-five dollars inside.
-I had already picked up a one dollar bill from the counter, but I didn't mention to him that I had the extra dollar.
+I had already picked up a one dollar bill from the counter, but I did not mention to him that I had the extra dollar.

 I had been wearing a suit when I entered, but now I was only wearing a pair of shorts.